AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-12-Evil-Twin-AP.md

 ## Real-World Example
 At DEF CON, the world's largest hacking conference, Evil Twin attacks are so common that experienced attendees avoid connecting to any Wi-Fi at all.
 Attackers set up fake APs mimicking the conference Wi-Fi, hotel Wi-Fi, and nearby coffee shops.
 Unsuspecting attendees connect, get served a captive portal, and hand over credentials without realizing.
 It's become such a known risk that DEF CON itself warns attendees to treat all wireless networks as hostile.

+On real engagements, a pentester will set up an Evil Twin outside a target building mimicking the corporate SSID.
+Employees stepping outside or in parking lots whose laptops auto-connect give the attacker a direct MITM position into corporate traffic.